Erasmus+ for Internships in Europe

 General conditions

-- Minimum duration of internship 2 months and maximum 12 months
+• minimum duration of the internship is 2 months (maximum 12 months)

-- Maximum Erasmus+ funding period 12 months in Bachelor and 12 months in Master, several Erasmus+ mobilities can be carried out until the maximum funding period is reached
+• maximum funding period is 12 months per study period (incl. zero-grant); several Erasmus+ mobilities can be carried out in one study period until the maximum funding period is reached

 Programme countries

-You can find the current overview of the Erasmus+ Programme countries (opens in a new window) on the website of the NA DAAD.
+Only internships in Erasmus+ Programme countries can be funded.
+You can find the current overview of the Erasmus+ Programme countries on the website of the NA DAAD (opens in a new window).
+Note: Internships in Erasmus+ Partner countries are not eligible for funding.

 Scholarship